FO-E/fo-e.github.io/_pages/about.md

   - /about.html
 ---

-* I am a graduate research assistant in the Information and Communication Engineering Department at [Hanbat National University](https://www.hanbat.ac.kr/eng/).
+* I am a graduate research assistant in the Intelligent Media Engineering Department at [Hanbat National University](https://www.hanbat.ac.kr/eng/).
 Specifically, I work in the [Intelligent Communication and Information Security (ICIS) Lab](https://sites.google.com/view/hbnu-icis) under the advice of Prof. Inkyu Bang and Prof. Taehoon Kim (co-supervisor).

 * I received my BSc. degree in telecommunication engineering from the [Kwame Nkrumah University of Science and Technology](https://www.knust.edu.gh/) in May 2019.
 I am currently working on my MSc. degree and expected to complete in December 2022.